boazbk/crypto/lec_02_computational-security.md

 One more detail that we've so far ignored is what does it mean exactly for a function to be computable using at most $T$ operations.
-Fortunately, when we don't really care about the difference between $T$ and, say, $T^2$, then essentially every reasonable definition gives the same answer.
+Fortunately, when we don't really care about the difference between $T$ and, say, $T^2$, then essentially every reasonable definition gives the same answer.^[With some caveats that need to be added due to _quantum computers_: we'll get to those later in the course, though they won't change most of our theory.]
 Formally, we can use the notions of Turing machines, Boolean circuits, or straightline programs to define complexity.
-For concreteness, lets define that a function $F:{\{0,1\}}^n\rightarrow{\{0,1\}}^m$ has complexity at most $T$ if there is a Boolean circuit that computes $F$ using at most $T$ NAND gates (or equivalently, there is a NAND program computing $F$ in at most $T$ lines).
+For concreteness, lets define that a function $F:{\{0,1\}}^n\rightarrow{\{0,1\}}^m$ has complexity at most $T$ if there is a Boolean circuit that computes $F$ using at most $T$ Boolean gates (say AND/OR/NOT or NAND, or you can choose your favorite universal gate sets.)
-(There is nothing special about NAND, and we can use any other universal gate set.)
 We will often also consider *probabilistic* functions in which case we allow the circuit a RAND gate that outputs a single random bit (though this in general does not give extra power).
 The fact that we only care about asymptotics means you don't really need to think of gates, etc.. when arguing in cryptography.
 However, it is comforting to know that this notion has a precise mathematical formulation.

+We could also have used Turing Machines.
+The main reason we use circuits, which are a non-uniform model, is that:

+1. Circuits can express _finite_ computation, while Turing machines only make sense for computing on arbitrarily large input lengths, and so we can make sense of notions such as "$t$ bits of computational security".

+2. Circuits allow the notion of "hardwiring" whereby if we can compute a certain function $F:\{0,1\}^{n+s} \rightarrow \{0,1\}^m$ using a circuit of $T$ gates and have a string $w \in \{0,1\}^s$ then we can compute the function $x \mapsto F(xw)$ using $T$ gates as well.
+This is useful in many cryptograhic proofs.

+One can build  the theory of cryptography using Turing machines as well,  but it is more cumbersome.

+__Computing beyond functions.__ Later on in the course, both our cryptographic schemes and the adversaries will extend beyond simple functions that map an input to an output, and we will consider _interactive algorithms_ that exchange messages with one another.
+Such an algorithm can be implemented using circuits or Turing machines that take as input the prior state and the history of messages up to a certain point in the interaction, and output the next message in the interaction.
+The number of operations used in such a strategy is the total number of gates used in computing all the messages.